-Generally speaking, employee onboarding is the process of training a new team member and integrating them into your organization.
+Generally speaking, employee onboarding is the process of training new team members and integrating them into your organization.

-According to the Society for Human Resource Management, a proper onboarding process should accomplish three main objectives:
+A proper onboarding process should accomplish four main objectives:

 Making a recent hire feel comfortable in their new position requires more than simply handing them a parking pass and pointing out the location of the restrooms.
 They need to understand your company’s mission, what’s expected of them, and what kind of support they can expect from the company.

-Multiple studies have proven that engaged team members are more productive and less likely to seek employment elsewhere.
+A recent Gallup poll of U.S. employees shows that disengaged team members are more likely to seek employment elsewhere.
 The onboarding process is the perfect place to bolster employee engagement and help new sales reps establish relationships with other staff.

 As we just mentioned, engaged employees are much more likely to stay with your company long enough to pay for themselves.
 A successful onboarding process greatly increases your organization’s chances of retaining its top talent.

-Now that we’ve convinced you of the importance of onboarding, let’s dive into some expert-approved tips for onboarding new sales reps.
+What’s the best way to optimize the sales onboarding process?
+Here are some expert-approved tips for onboarding new sales reps.
 Implement these strategies and you’ll see new hire engagement, productivity, and retention rise in your sales department.

 The first thing you need to understand about onboarding new sales reps is that it isn’t a one-day event; it’s a process that can last six months to a year.
 (Really.)

-In short, you should analyze your current onboarding process (or the onboarding process you hope to implement if your company doesn’t have one yet) and identify specific events every new sales rep can be taken through, then make them the standard for all hires.
+In short, identify specific events every new sales rep can be taken through for the best results, then make them the standard for all hires.

 A new sales rep can’t be expected to retain 100% of the knowledge that they’re presented with during onboarding.
 It always helps to have some resources and reference guides that they can use to refresh their memory on the fly.